NWT Consumer Proposal

 • It has the same negative impact on your credit as a bankruptcy, effectively limiting you from new credit for up to seven years.

-• If creditors holding 51 percent of your debt decline the consumer proposal, it does not go through, which means you may not get the favorable settlement totals offered by the creditors who did agree to the proposal.
+• If creditors holding 51 percent of your debt decline the consumer proposal, it does not go through, which means you may not get the favourable settlement totals offered by the creditors who did agree to the proposal.

 Find Out More